 Writers keep their audiences glued to the screen by constantly and incrementally upping the stakes.
 But the stakes are doubled and quadrupled by the internal contradictions within characters.
-Competing loyalties constantly push characters to and beyond their limits.

-MODULE TEN: The Hero’s Journey
+MODULE TEN: Structure

 I learnt a huge amount about screenwriting and was surprised ( and delighted) about how much I learnt about story telling… Mostly importantly for me, Richard and Michele presented even the toughest feedback with kindness and in the spirit of improvement.